phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 # {{ $frontmatter.title }}

-- We have to build a binary/executable (ELF) → Freestanding
+- Kernel: We need to build a "freestanding" binary/executable (ELF)
 - Crate attributes: `#![no_std]` and `#![no_main]`
-- Custom compiler target for 32-bit x86 code ("i686")
+- There is no libstd impl, &ast;just libcore
-- There is no libstd impl, just libcore *
+- **For our example**: Custom compiler target for 32-bit x86 code ("i686")

 &ast; cross-compiled